HabitatFramework/UserGuide/interface/interface.rst

 History Tab
 -----------

 Click on :guilabel:`History` to display the History tab as shown in the figure :ref:`figUIHT`.
+The History tab displays a list of previous modifications made to the current INCID and the associated TOIDs.

 .. _figUIHT: